syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/stock-chart/EJ2_ASP.NETCORE/range-selector.md

 ---

-# Stock Chart in ASP.NET MVC Range Selector Component
+# Range selector in Syncfusion ASP.NET MVC Stock Chart component

 The period selector allows to select a range with specified periods.
 By default the period selector is enabled in stock chart.